samirkumardas/jmuxer/README.md

 *onReady* - function.
 Will be called once MSE is ready.

 *onError* - function.
-Will be fired if jMuxer encounters any buffer error.
+Will be fired if jMuxer encounters any buffer related errors.

+*onVideoFeedError* - function.
+Will be fired if jMuxer encounters any video feeding related errors.

+*onAudioFeedError* - function.
+Will be fired if jMuxer encounters any audio feeding related errors.

 *debug* - true/false.
 Will print debug log in browser console.
 Default is false.